scottdickerson/paleoindian-site/docs/First Content Page Plan.md

 ## TODO NEXT STEPS

+- Fix the bug where force reloading a page with a section title not visible doesn't select anything
-Add the Tooltip component over the text in details (probably takes a component instead of a string) Get the latest image of the slider
+- Add the Tooltip component over the text in details (probably takes a component instead of a string)
+- Get the latest images of the slider, should they have text embedded in them?
-Fix the bug where force reloading a page with a section title not visible doesn't select anything Can I use the NextJS Image tag for the Slider image instead of the standard img tag?
+- Can I use the NextJS Image tag for the Slider image instead of the standard img tag?
-Background page has gradient
+- Background gradient on page from Adobe XD looks wrong.

 ### Responsive image.